ansible/ansible/docs/docsite/rst/community/development_process.rst

 We don't merge every PR.
 Here are some tips for making your PR useful, attractive, and merge-worthy.

-.. _development_changelogs:
+.. _community_changelogs:

 Changelogs
 ----------

 Changelogs help users and developers keep up with changes to Ansible.
 Ansible builds a changelog for each release from fragments.
-You must add a changelog fragment to any PR that changes functionality or fixes a bug.
+You **must** add a changelog fragment to any PR that changes functionality or fixes a bug.
 You don't have to add a changelog fragment for PRs that add new modules and plugins, because our tooling does that for you automatically.

 We build short summary changelogs for minor releases as well as for major releases.
 If you backport a bugfix, include a changelog fragment with the backport PR.

-.. _creating_a_changelog_fragment:
+.. _changelogs_how_to:

 Creating a changelog fragment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^